-- VHF/2 Meter Nets are run in popular cruising grounds and often provide check-ins, WX and sometimes wide-area linked systems.
+VHF/2 Meter Nets are run in popular cruising grounds and often provide check-ins, WX and sometimes wide area linked systems.
 The B.C., Straits of Georgia, system has several repeaters linked together covering the entire straits area.
 It runs daily MM Nets in the late afternoons during the summer months.
-The Chesapeake Bay 2 Meter Net provides check-ins and WX during the summer months. - 3.
-Operators are strongly cautioned to check appropriate band allocations, operator privileges, reciprocal licensing agreements, third party traffic agreements, and net protocols before transmitting. - 4.
-Nets often vary over time and frequency, based upon conditions and QRM.
+The Chesapeake Bay 2 Meter Net provides check-ins and WX during the summer months.

+3. Operators are strongly cautioned to check appropriate band allocations, operator privileges, reciprocal licensing agreements, third party traffic agreements, and net protocols before transmitting.

+4. Note that Net broadcasts often vary over time and frequency, based upon conditions and QRM.
 If nets are not found when or where listed, listen around plus or minus any listed frequency/time.
-Quick list also provided on page 10 of this Guide. - 5.
-Marine Band Nets: Marine VHF Nets are frequently run in popular cruising areas, eg. Cruisers Net in La Paz, Baja, Mexico on Ch 22. - 6.
-Marine HF Nets are often run for regional areas.
+Downwind's Quick List also provided on page 10 of this Guide.

+5. Marine Band Nets: Marine VHF Nets are frequently run in popular cruising areas, eg. Cruisers Net in La Paz, Baja, MX on Ch 22.

+6. Marine HF Nets are often run for regional areas.
 Popular examples include:

 Keri Keri Net (New Zealand), Western S PAC on 2480/ 4417/ 4445 KHz, WX at 1925/2000L, Position Reports taken at 0800/1900L.
-Caribbean SSB Net on 6.215 MHz at 1200/2300Z, Herb's WX Net (Southbound II) on 12A, 12.353 MHz at 1900/240OZ for E/C and CAR passage makers (also on 6A), VNN555 Net (NSW Australia, by VK4NN), 2000Z, ITU Channel #608/6221T/6522R, #1234/12329T/ 13176R, #1642/16483T/17365R.
+Caribbean SSB Net on 6.215 MHz at 1200/2300Z, Herb's WX Net (Southbound II) on 12A, 12.353 MHz at 1900/2400Z for E/C and CAR passage makers (also on 6A), VNN555 Net (NSW Australia, by VK4NN), 2000Z, ITU Channel #608/6221T/6522R, #1234/12329T/ 13176R, #1642/16483T/17365R.

 Also informal nets are often held during popular passage making times.
 Examples include the 8A, 8.294 or 12B, 12.356 MHz nets for boaters heading south from San Diego to Baja and vice versa.
-WX information is often provided here.
-Additions to the Marine Band Net List are requested and always welcome.
+WX information is often provided.
+Any updates or additions to the Marine Band Net List are always welcome - email cruiserinfo@downwindmarine.com.

-7. Information: Photocopying of this MM Net List for free distribution is authorized, as long as credit is given and the list is published including the legend and all footnotes.
+7. Information: Photocopying of this MM Net List for free distribution is authorized, provided credit is given, and the list is published including the legend and all footnotes.
 Entering the list into a computer database or any other use requires written permission.